ffizer/ffizer/README.md

     ffizer apply [FLAGS] [OPTIONS] --destination <dst-folder> --source <uri>

 FLAGS:
     -h, --help              Prints help information
+    -y, --no-interaction    should not ask for confirmation (to use default value, to apply plan, to override, to run script,...)
-        --offline                   in offline, only local templates or cached templates are used --x-always_default_value    should not ask for valiables values, always use defautl value or empty (experimental)
+        --offline           in offline, only local templates or cached templates are used

 OPTIONS:
         --confirm <confirm>               ask for plan confirmation [default: Never]  [possible values:
                                           Auto, Always, Never]
-    -d, --destination <dst-folder>        destination folder (created if doesn't exist) --rev <rev>                       git revision of the template [default: master] --source-subfolder <subfolder>    path of the folder under the source uri to use for template --update-mode <update-mode>       mode to update existing file [default: Ask]  [possible values:
+    -d, --destination <dst-folder>        destination folder (created if doesn't exist) -v, --variables <key-value>...        set variable's value from cli ("key=value") --rev <rev>                       git revision of the template [default: master] --source-subfolder <subfolder>    path of the folder under the source uri to use for template --update-mode <update-mode>       mode to update existing file [default: Ask]  [possible values: